 High-top sneaks and slouchy socks?
 We’ll go ahead and leave those in the past.
 But 20 years after taking the group fitness world by storm, the step is still making us sweat.

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-Step workouts dominated for a solid decade, with many enthusiasts using a home model in conjunction with a collection of fuzzy VHS tapes.
+Step workouts dominated group fitness classes for a solid decade, with many enthusiasts using a home model in conjunction with a collection of fuzzy VHS tapes.
 But the fitness world is fickle, and peppy, bubble-gum choreography slowly gave way to grittier, sweatier trends like Spinning, boot camp and cardio kickboxing.
 And though (most) women retired their scrunchie socks and Reeboks with the straps (with the straps!), gyms that invested some green in those teetering towers of plastic held on to them, hoping the trend would come full circle and become popular again.

 And they were right.
 The step persists, and aside from a few deluxe models that include storage compartments and fancier risers that allow for incline and decline, their basic construction remains the same.
 The traditional step workout, however, needed an overhaul to be on par with current trends.
 In that light, we’ve chucked the bubbly hops, high-impact kicks and complex dance combinations of the early ’90s and replaced them with heart-pumping HIIT and intense resistance training moves designed to build real muscle.

 Get ready to bring your workout to a whole new level with this spicy high-intensity interval training and full-body strength routine.